 Using sermon series, the members become vested in the series, increasing attendance and online viewing.
 A series is a comprehensive approach to giving an in-depth look at scriptures.

-Another way to use a sermon series is during church and pastor anniversaries.
+Another way to use a sermon series is during pastor and church anniversaries.
 You can use a single scripture and have each guest speaker create a sermon on that scripture.
 Afterward, the series is packaged and made available for purchase.

 Build an Online Directory